jtaningco/Quicklink/README.md

 `js` - Just like the `css` block, use the `js` block for page-specific Javascript files when you don't want to wipe out the site-wide defaults in `site_js`.

-### vendor

-Python package dependencies loaded as git submodules. pip's support for git repositories is somewhat unreliable, and if the specific package is your own code it can be a bit easier to debug if it's all in one place (and not off in a virtualenv).

-At Bueda we collect general webapp helpers and views in the separate package `comrade` and share it among all of our applications.
-It is included here as an example of a Python package as a git submodule (comrade itself should't be considered part of this boilerplate - while it might be useful, it's much less generic).

-Any directory in `vendor/` is added to the `PYTHONPATH` by `environment.py`.
-The packages are *not* installed with pip, however, so if they require any compilation (e.g. C/C++ extensions) this method will not work.

 ### Files